 From the outset, this daily diary was designed by its editor with a vision to help raise money for the charitable endeavours of the Allendale Lions Club, a member of the International Lions Clubs, the largest philanthropic service organisation in the world.

 Essentially, almost all of the money raised by the local club is ploughed back into good local causes.
 In fact, all of the money raised in local events (especially the Charity Auction) goes as advertised directly back into the community.
 But the club, by virtue of its international affiliation, also has a responsibility for some international assistance, especially when great tragedies like tsunamis or earthquakes strike unexpectedly around the world.
-The Allendale Lions like to support causes where there is some sort of local connection, as for example, to help eradicate jigger infestation from the feet of children in Kenya, where one of the club’s charter members has emigrated.
+Although some 95% of the money raised by the Allendale Lions Club goes to local causes, additional fund-raising efforts help to support international causes where there is some sort of local connection, as for example, to help eradicate jigger infestation from the feet of children in Kenya, where one of the club’s charter members has emigrated.

 But the fund-raising capacity of the Allendale Lions Club is increasingly limited by the advanced age of its charter members.
 That’s why the members were so supportive of a new fund-raising idea, based on the blog.